-- 8) Regulations & guidelines for media coverage during elections: here it focuses on the importance of media coverage during elections and the need for regulations to ensure free and fair elections.
-Lets look at the following points- - Media Coverage Related Provisions: it discusses the provisions related to media coverage during elections, including Section 126 of the Representation of the People Act, 1951, which prohibits public meetings during the period of 48 hours ending with the hour fixed for the conclusion of the poll.
-The section also prohibits the display of any election matter by means of cinematograph, television, or other similar apparatus during the same time. - Restrictions on Exit Poll and Opinion Poll: The restrictions on exit polls and opinion polls during elections.
-Section 126A of the Representation of the People Act, 1951, prohibits the conduct of any exit poll and the publication or publicizing of its results during the period beginning from the commencement of the hours fixed for poll on the first day of poll and continuing till half an hour after the closing of the poll in all the states and union territories. - Guidelines of Press Council of India and Norms of Journalistic Conduct-2020:the guidelines of the Press Council of India and the Norms of Journalistic Conduct-2020, which are to be followed by the print media/newspapers during elections. - Guidelines of NBSA: the guidelines of the News Broadcasting Standards Authority (NBSA), which are to be followed by broadcast media during elections. - Voluntary Code of Ethics: the Voluntary Code of Ethics, which was agreed upon by the Internet and Mobile Association of India (IAMAI) on behalf of its members during the General Elections to Lok Sabha 2019 and Legislative Assemblies planned along with the Lok Sabha election.
-The code is applicable for all elections, including Legislative Assembly elections, and is in force from 20.03.2019.
+8) Regulations & Guidelines for Media Coverage During Elections:

+This section discusses the importance of media coverage during elections and the regulations ensuring free and fair elections.
+It covers the following:

+• Media Coverage Related Provisions: Section 126 of the Representation of the People Act, 1951, prohibits public meetings and the display of election-related content via media, including

+- television and cinema, during the 48-hour period before the conclusion of voting. - Restrictions on Exit Polls and Opinion Polls: Section 126A of the Representation of the People Act, 1951, prohibits the conduct of any exit poll and the publication or dissemination of its results from the start of polling on the first day until half an hour after polling concludes on the final day in all states and union territories. - Guidelines of Press Council of India and Norms of Journalistic Conduct-2020: These guidelines apply to the print media/newspapers during elections and stress fairness, impartiality, and responsible reporting. - Guidelines of NBSA: The guidelines issued by the News Broadcasting Standards Authority (NBSA) apply to broadcast media during elections and ensure ethical conduct and fair coverage. - Voluntary Code of Ethics: Agreed upon by the Internet and Mobile Association of India (IAMAI) in 2019, this code governs digital media during elections.
+It is applicable for all elections, including Legislative Assembly elections, and became effective on March 20, 2019.

 The Election Commission of India (ECI) has released directives for the media during elections, underlining the significance of media as a crucial partner in electoral processes.
-These directives encompass a range of elements such as Media Certification and Monitoring Committee (MCMC), Pre-certification of Political Advertisements, Paid News, Social Media Engagement and Regulations, Regular Media Monitoring and Feedback, Media Facilitation and Information Dissemination, Allotment of Broadcast Time to Political Parties, as well as Regulations & Guidelines for Media Coverage during Elections.
+These directives encompass a range of elements such as Media Certification and Monitoring Committee (MCMC), Pre-certification of Political Advertisements, Paid News, Social Media Engagement and Regulations, Regular Media Monitoring and Feedback, Media Facilitation and Information

+Dissemination, Allotment of Broadcast Time to Political Parties, as well as Regulations & Guidelines for Media Coverage during Elections.
 The primary goal of these directives is to guarantee transparency, fair electoral processes, and adherence to laws in order to uphold the integrity of the electoral process.